 When one trusts God, he stops asking for sympathy, for he sees his trials as the very conditions of his blessings, and he looks to God for strength.
 For as Paul courageously said, “I am persuaded that neither death, nor life, nor angels, nor rulers, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature will be able to separate us from the love of God that is in Christ Jesus our Lord!”
 (Rom.
 8:38–39).

 The overcoming of temptations and trials builds confidence in God.
 Then, should we not rejoice in them?
 Every trial, every problem, affords a glorious opportunity to learn of the high calling to which God ever calls His own.
 They are precious opportunities to prove our faith in God!
 Our heavenly Father often ordains that we suffer for a season that we might be made perfect and worthy of His praise.
 Oh, how the true measure of one’s worth is brought out as he struggles through dark nights of sorrow and pain!
-When we are tried “so as by fire”, we learn to look to Him who has promised, “When you pass through the waters, I will be with you, and through the rivers, they shall not overwhelm you.
-When you walk through the fire, you shall not be burned.
-Neither shall the flame kindle upon you” (Isa.
+When we are tried “so as by fire”, we learn to look to Him who has promised, “When you pass through the waters, I will be with you, and through the rivers, they will not overwhelm you!
+Though you walk in the midst of the fire, you will not be burned; yea, the flame will not burn you” (Isa.
 43:2).
 Through all our trials, our Father walks beside us, however dark may be the night.

 Dear friends, God proves us to show us who we really are, whether we are like the wise man who built his house upon the rock or the foolish man who built his house on sand.
 If we are wise, we will see our trials as stepping stones carefully designed by our Father to mold us more perfectly in His image.
-Knowing this, Peter joyfully counseled, “Beloved, do not be surprised at the fiery trial which has come among you to test you, as though something strange is happening to you.
-Instead, rejoice, inasmuch as you are partakers of Christ’s sufferings.”
+Knowing this, Peter joyfully counseled, “Beloved, do not be surprised at the fiery ordeal which is coming to try you, as though a strange thing is happening to you.
+On the contrary, rejoice, inasmuch as you are partakers of Christ’s sufferings.”
 We must endure the refiner’s fire in order to attain to the standard of holiness which fits us for the Master’s use.
-Peter, that dear old fire-tried apostle, desired “that the trying of your faith, much more precious than the trying of gold that perishes, though it is tried by fire, may be found worthy of praise and honor and glory at the revelation of Jesus Christ” (1Pet.
+Peter, that dear old fire-tried apostle, desired “so that the trying of your faith, being much more precious than the trying of gold that perishes, though it be tried by fire, may be found worthy of praise and honor and glory at the revelation of Jesus Christ” (1Pet.
 1:7).

 One can always be thankful for the guiding Hand that leads triumphantly in the confidence of right, though that Hand at times may lead “through the valley of the shadow of death.”
 If one will only trust at all times, he will be able to say, as the Psalmist David, “I will fear no evil, for you are with me.”
 Yes, Reader, God will bring you through every battle victoriously and make you more than a conqueror in every battle.
 You need never be troubled nor fear defeat as long as you obey the invisible One who directs and sustains all His tried people.